 You are responsible for your organization's website performance.
-You have been asked to establish SLAs for the performance and availability of your website, but aren't sure what SLAs would be appropriate.
+You have been asked to establish service level agreements (SLAs) for the performance and availability of your website, but aren't sure what SLAs would be appropriate.
 Examining competitor's websites and looking at their performance and availability could be a good start to give you a starting point in benchmarking your own SLAs.

 How to use Splunk software for this use case

-You can use Splunk Synthetic Monitoring to set up benchmark checks to compare the performance of different pages - typically, you'd want to compare your homepage performance compared to the homepages of your competitors.
+You can use Splunk Synthetic Monitoring to set up benchmark checks to compare the performance of different pages.
+Typically, you'd want to compare your homepage performance to the homepages of your competitors.

 - Open Splunk Synthetic Monitoring and click Benchmark.